 - Partnership with PTOs: At least once each academic year, through partnership with each high school’s PTO, The Resilience Project can provide educational sessions for students and/or parents customized around each school’s needs and interests.
 Programming could include, but is not limited to educational talks, Q&A and skill-building sessions.

 - Parents Program: The Parents Program centers on weekly educational and skill-building sessions in a small group setting.
 These sessions will provide a deeper and more personalized resource on many of the same topics we address in the larger PTO talks.
 The Program will be open to all parents in our community and will run throughout the academic year.
 In addition, we plan to organize periodic special events (e.g., films, book readings, special speakers) each year related to parenting, youth mental health issues and emotional well-being that are open to both parents and families.

 For Children and Adolescents

 - Access to Care: Families in need who live in the NWH primary service area (Natick, Needham, Newton, Waltham, Wellesley and Weston) have access to the NWH Child/Adolescent Psychiatry Outpatient Clinic for any child/adolescent mental health concerns.
-Schools can also submit a referral, which will trigger a phone consultation within 24 hours for a student’s parents with one of our clinic social workers.
-Schools and parents can call 617-243-5497 to start the referral process.
+Families and schools who are concerned about a child or adolescent can start the referral process by calling 617-243-6328.
+One of our social workers will be available for consultation over the phone within 1 business day.